openfaas/docs/docs/reference/ssl/kubernetes-with-cert-manager.md

 faas-cli store deploy nodeinfo
 ```

-Now create a DNS A record in your DNS manager pointing to your IngressController's public IP.

-Check the public IP with `kubectl get svc/nginxingress-nginx-ingress-controller`, note down the `EXTERNAL-IP`.
+If you're using ingress-nginx, then check the public IP with `kubectl get svc/nginxingress-nginx-ingress-controller`, note down the `EXTERNAL-IP`.

-* `nodeinfo.example.com` pointing to the `EXTERNAL-IP`
+Create a DNS A record or CNAME `nodeinfo.example.com` pointing to the `EXTERNAL-IP`

 ### Create a `FunctionIngress` Custom Resource (without TLS)